AbdelsalamHaa/Algorith_for_coordinates_filtering/README.md

    - The noise detection is based on differentiation of the array which is more roubest to detect noise
    - The results is more accurate since the average is taken instead of replacing with zero

-### Disadvantages

-   - More complex than using the simple average method

 ### Total distance travelled